Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 - Analyze data

-This way, you’ll set quality standards before you even begin integrating AI.
+This way, you’ll set quality standards before you even begin integrating AI into your app.

 If you don’t already employ them, it’s also a good idea to hire data scientists.